 Tips for ensuring correct tag formats are:

-- Resource scanning order is NOT defined, so use policy names as existing/template only if you are sure that it exists in CPM – defined manually or scanned previously.
+Resource scanning order is NOT defined, so use policy names as existing/template only if you are sure that it exists in N2WS – defined manually or scanned previously.